-Subject : HISTORY OF A RCHITECURE - III and the second second second Code : ART303 Credits : 3 Hours / Week: 3 hrs.
+Subject : HISTORY OF ARCHITECURE - III

+Code : ART303Credits : 3Hours / Week: 3 hrs.

 Progressive Marks : 50 Examination Marks : 50 Duration of Exam: 2 hrs.

 To provide an understanding of the evolution of Early Christian, Byzantine, Romanesque, Gothic and Renaissance Architecture in their various stylistic modes characterized by technology, ornamentation and planning practices.